7 Food Restriction Examples

 • Thinking about food begins to disrupt our day-to-day activities

-• You cut calories to a dangerously low level
+• Cutting out calories to a dangerously low level

-• You have dramatic weight loss (though this is not always the case)
+• You have dramatic weight loss (though this is not a requirement for an eating disorder)

 • You feel tremendous guilt and shame around eating